bjorg/RadiantPi.Sony.Cledis/ReadMe.md

 # RadiantPi.Sony.Cledis

-`SonyCledisClient` enables control of a Sony Crystal-LED (C-LED) controller over Telnet.
+`SonyCledisClient` enables control of a Sony C-LED (Cledis)) controller over Telnet.
 The library is platform agnostic and works on Windows or Linux, including on a Raspberry Pi.

 Run the `dotnet` command from your project folder to add the `RadiantPi.Sony.Cledis` assembly:
 ```